s7g4/rust-spacecan/README.md

 This example encodes a heartbeat CAN frame, sends it via a mock transport, and decodes it back.

-## Running the Firmware in Renode Simulation

-The firmware is designed to run on an STM32F4Discovery board.

 ## Dependencies and Features

 - `spacecan` is a no_std crate by default, with optional `std` feature for examples and testing.